Animal Control: (508) 228-1212

 After Hours: (508) 241-5014

 Nantucket Environmental Police: (508) 257-6932

-Nantucket Marine Mammal Conservation Program (for help with sea life):
+Marine Mammal Alliance Nantucket, MMAN (for help with marine life):

 In a storm emergency on Nantucket, the emergency shelter is the High School.
 Pets are allowed, but ONLY in crates.
 Please be sure you have a travel crate for each animal.
 Pet emergency kit should include: